rjsalvadorr/rise-of-the-raps/readme.md

 <h1 class="main-title main-title--desktop main-title--1" data-slide="1">Rise of the Raptors</h1>
 <MainText :slide="1">

-The world now knows that the Toronto Raptors are an awesome team.
-But they weren't always awesome.
-Let's see how they went from chumps to champs.
+The National Basketball Association has finally produced its first Canadian champion.

+The ascent of the Toronto Raptors to the Larry O'Brien Championship Trophy has been 24 seasons in the making.
+Follow along to see the history of the franchise, from its humbling early seasons, through the ebbs and flows of the eras of superstars like Vince Carter and Chris Bosh, and finally, to Kawhi Leonard and his legendary 2018-19 squad.

 ---

 - Each slide shows key events for every Raptors season
-- The season summary shows the strength of each team (shown by size)
+- The season summary shows the relative strength of each team (shown by size)
-- The season's champion is the largest circle, with a thicker trim

 </MainText>